Hilton Boston Park Plaza: History

 During the hotel's construction, it was discovered that the Statler's planned 155 foot height exceeded the maximum height of 125 ft allowed by the Massachusetts State Building Code.
 However the building was granted a special exemption by Mayor James Michael Curley, making it the tallest building in the city for a time, with the exception of the Boston Custom House Tower.
 The building, filling an entire triangular city block, has two uses.
 The western half houses the hotel, while the eastern half has, since the building's construction, served as offices.
-The hotel opened on March 10, 1927, as the Statler Hotel Boston.
+The hotel opened on March 10, 1927, as the Hotel Statler Boston.

-The Statler chain was sold to Hilton Hotels in 1954 and the hotel was renamed the Statler Hilton in 1958.
+The Statler chain was sold to Hilton Hotels in 1954 and the hotel was renamed the The Statler Hilton in 1958.
 In December 1976, Hilton announced plans to close the Statler Hilton Boston, but the closure was avoided when the Irving M. Saunders family purchased the hotel and renamed it The Boston Park Plaza Hotel & Towers.
 In 1997, the Saunders Hotel Group (Roger Saunders and sons) sold the Boston Park Plaza to Starwood.

 In 2011, Starwood sold the hotel for $126 million to a partnership between Highgate Hotels, Rockpoint Group, and the Donald Saunders Family, LLC.
 Two years later the Highgate/Rockpoint/Saunders partnership sold the hotel for $250 million to the Sunstone Hotel Investors REIT who retained Highgate to manage the hotel, and shortened the hotel's name to simply Boston Park Plaza.
 In 2016 Sunstone completed a $100 million renovation of the hotel and received a Four Diamond Award from AAA.

 In 2023, the hotel was sold to Mexico City-based Parks Hospitality Holdings for $370 million.
 It was rebranded the Hilton Boston Park Plaza on October 31, 2023, when Hilton Hotels & Resorts assumed management.

 From 1994 through 2018, the Boston Park Plaza was a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.